alexanderupton/MiSTer-Scripts/README.md

 ![image](https://user-images.githubusercontent.com/45669411/109841961-96bd1c00-7c17-11eb-8c90-70a486edb3a0.png)

 #### Q: why write mra_sort_scan ?<br>
 A: The official update_all tool does a lot of things really well and is essential to the MiSTer experience, but I wanted to explore a different approach that was both I/O and storage conscious.
 All sorting is accomplished by reading each source MRA file and creating a Symlink to the source MRA file from the corasponding sort by directory.
 This aproach reduces the overall storage consumption and disk I/O by not copying the same MRA file to each contextually sorted directory, which may also extend the life of an SD storage device which has a definitive number of write cycles. <br>
  #### Q: Why are some titles missing from the sorted lists ?<br>
  A: mra_sort_scan relies entirely on the tags employed in each respective MRA file.
 As there is little or no govornance on MRA creation we often find common tags such as <manufacturer> or <rbf> to be missing or characterized differently based on developer preferences.

- #### Q: Why does the Sort-By-Manufacturer directory look different than the formatting employed by update_all?
+ #### Q: How is the Sort-By-Manufacturer formatting different than the formatting employed by update_all?
- A:
+ A: mra_sort_scan aims to reduce the artisnal clutter derived from the source MRA files where the same manufacturer may be tagged differently based on the license or other attributes.
+The current approach is far from perfect but can be simplified and possibly obsoleted as MRA manufacturer tags are standardized.

+ #### Q: How does the last 25 arcade MRA sorting work?
+ A: currently mra_sort_scan sorts the _Arcade directory root by date and builds symlinks based on the last 25 MRA files added.
+The number 25 can be altered by passing a number switch to the -mr option.

 <pre>
 mra_sort_scan <option> <switch>
 options: